yatingsong7/Task-management-project/README.md

 ## Upcoming Features

 - User login and logout
-- Filter tasks based on due dates, status and priority
+- Order tasks based on due dates, status and priority
-- Subtasks and checklists of a task
+- Set checklists of a task
+- Set prerequisite tasks of a task
+- Select up to 5 tasks and see their progresses
+- Set priority for checklists